michaeljfazio/Pirrit/README.md

 The file "ps-ef-grep-osa" contains the relevant parts of my process table after running "ps -ef | grep osa".
 It would appear that the malicious javascript code is being bootstrapped using Apple's Open Scripting Architecture framework.

-The file "malicious.js" contains the main payload.
+The file "malicious.js" contains the main payload being run by /usr/bin/osascript.

+The file "research.do.not.execute" appears to be the malicious binary that is actually kicking off the osascript process.